Automattic/jetpack/projects/plugins/jetpack/readme.txt

 Get blazing fast site speed with Jetpack.
 Jetpack’s free CDN (content delivery network) auto optimizes your images.
 Watch your page load times decrease — we’ll optimize your images and serve them from our own powerful global network, and speed up your site on mobile devices to reduce bandwidth usage and save money!

 * Image CDN for images and core static files, like CSS and JavaScript, served from our servers, not yours, which saves you money and bandwidth.
-* Lazy load images for a super fast experience, even on mobile.
-Jetpack’s lazy loading automatically delays the loading of media on your posts and pages until your visitors scroll down to where they appear on the page.
 * Unlimited, high speed, ad free video hosting keeps the focus on your content, not on ads or recommendations that lead people off site.
 * Custom site search is incredibly powerful and customizable.
 Helps your visitors instantly find the right content so they read and buy more.
 Works great with WooCommerce / eCommerce sites to help filter products so customers get what they want on your site faster.
 * Recommended to use with WP Super Cache for ultimate WordPress site speed.